cgon21/cg-3dprojections/README.md

 ### Methods
 `magnitude()`

-Returns the megnitude of the vector
+Returns the magnitude of the vector

 **Example:**
 ```